opencv/opencv/modules/gpu/doc/image_processing.rst

 --------------------------
 .. ocv:function:: void gpu::cornerMinEigenVal(const GpuMat& src, GpuMat& dst, int blockSize, int ksize, int borderType=BORDER_REFLECT101)

-    Computes the minimum eigen value of 2x2 derivative covariation matrix at each pixel (the cornerness criteria).
+    Computes the minimum eigen value of a 2x2 derivative covariation matrix at each pixel (the cornerness criteria).

     :param src: Source image.
 Only  ``CV_8UC1`` and  ``CV_32FC1`` images are supported for now.